 COMM 346.
 Sports Communication.
 3 Credits.

 Introduces students to sports communication through an examination of athletics-related aspects of public relations, journalism, digital communication, organizational, and professional/executive communication.
-A significant component of the course focuses on aligning digital Communication technologies towards sports including digital imaging at games, sports writing, researching and reporting, web layout and presentation, public speaking/press releases etc. S.
+A significant component of the course focuses on aligning digital Communication technologies towards sports including digital imaging at games, sports writing, researching and reporting, web layout and presentation, public speaking/press releases etc. F.

 COMM 352.
 Writing for Advertising & Public Relations.
 3 Credits.

 Intensive practice in preparing, planning and writing the materials used in public relations, with a special emphasis on engaging the media as well as internal and external target audiences.
-Prerequisites: COMM 200 or consent of instructor.
+Prerequisite: COMM 200 or consent of instructor.
 F,S.